💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 If I wouldn’t sign my name under a decision without AI, I don’t let AI decide it.

-Confidence without accountability is not intelligence.
+Confidence without accountability is risk.

 Final Take